mohd-afeef-badri/psd/docs/fracture-mechanics.md

   <img src="_images/fracture-mechanics/d0069.png" width="24%">
 </p>

-*Figure: Finite element damage visualised for the 2D problem using ParaView at different timesteps.
+*Figure: Finite element damage visualized for the 2D problem using ParaView at different timesteps.
 Time progresses left to right and top to bottom.*

-Figures above show the finite element displacement and damage fields, which allow us to visualise the progression of cracking in the square plate.
+Figures above show the finite element displacement and damage fields, which allow us to visualize the progression of cracking in the square plate.

 <div style="text-align: center;">
   <img src="_images/fracture-mechanics/terminal1.png" width="50%" alt="Terminal output during simulation run.">